axerunner-governance-proposals/axe-promotion-prevent-coin-burn/README.md

-# holiday promotion for axe
+# Holiday Promotion For Axe

-as i see the event of a next super block approaching,27/10/2019 so in 12 days seems logical to claim it and use it for the better of axe
+As i see the event of a next super block approaching,27/10/2019 so in 12 days seems logical to claim it and use it for the better of axe